danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 aesthetics do not )

-The subjective nature of experiencing in general and especially in music because everyone is an expert becuse they've loved music their whole lives.
+The subjective nature of experiencing in general and especially in music because everyone is an expert because they've loved music their whole lives.
 Everybody love's music right?

 Music is [INSERT INFINITE LIST OF TRAITS]